 — Ted McGrath (@ted_mcgrath) July 18, 2017

-If you want to become a motivational speaker, get yourself out there and speak.
+To answer the question “How can I become a motivational speaker?” let me say this: if you want to become a motivational speaker, get yourself out there and speak.

-When I started out as a speaker, I gave my first ever talk at a financial seminar.
+When I started out as a speaker, I gave my first-ever talk at a financial seminar.
 My first speech was in front of an audience who were invited through direct mail.
 I was 22 years old at that time, but I looked like a 12-year-old.

 There were 40 people in that financial seminar—this was back when I was with New York Life Insurance—and I remember that I could not even face them.
 I was pacing back and forth the room.
 I could not look at the people because I just could not confront the audience.

 My advice is this: the first thing you need to be able to do is to face the audience and just be there.